 Another alternative to going to court is collaborative law, where each party has their own legal representative trained in collaborative law who will work with the other party/parties and their representative/s to reach a satisfactory conclusion.

-Get in touch with our expert LGBTQI family law solicitors
+Get in touch with our expert LGBTQIA family law solicitors

-To speak to one of our LGBTQI family law experts, call us today on 020 3281 7889 or use the enquiry form below for a swift response.
+To speak to one of our LGBTQIA family law experts, call us today on 020 3281 7889 or use the enquiry form below for a swift response.